heig-vd-dai-course/heig-vd-dai-course/19-conclusion-to-part-3/PRESENTATION.md

 - [Docker and Docker Compose](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/10-docker-and-docker-compose)
 - [Java UDP programming](https://github.com/heig-vd-dai-course/heig-vd-dai-course/tree/main/17-java-udp-programming)

-### Theoretical part
+---

-The evaluation will be done on paper.
 You might be asked questions about the theoretical content, the practical content and elements seen in the practical work.

 You can only have access to your own notes in paper format.
 Your notes must fit on one sheet of paper (recto).
 They can contain anything useful to you: